SUPER Postgraduate Certificate in Researcher Professional Development (PG Cert)

 Writing reflective essays

-As a rough guide, an essay for class RD901 (comprising 20 credits of activities) is expected to be around 2000 words, or around 5 to 8 paragraphs, in length; essays for classes RD902-905 (comprising 10 credits) around 1000 words, or 3 to 5 paragraphs.
+As a rough guide, an essay for class RD901 (comprising 20 credits) is expected to be around 2000 words in length, and essays for classes RD902 to RD905 (comprising 10 credits) is around 1000 words.

 There are many possible frameworks for reflective writing.
 One framework to consider is:

-1. What did you experience? – a few sentences setting the context by describing what you did i.e. outlining the set of activities that you have logged.
+- What did you experience? – a few sentences setting the context by describing what you did, i.e., outlining the set of activities that you have logged.

-3. Draw conclusions from your experience – was it a positive experience (and if not, why not), did you achieve what you expected to, how has your experience impacted upon you/ your peers/ your supervisor, what have you learnt along the way?
+- Draw conclusions from your experience – was it a positive experience (and if not, why not), did you achieve what you expected to, how has your experience impacted upon you/your peers/your supervisor, what have you learnt along the way?

 Another way to think of this reflective process is simply: What?
 So what?
 Now what? (the Rolfe reflective model).

-The University of Strathclyde employs a team of independent markers to review reflective essays and provide feedback at regular points through the year- these review/feedback dates can be found in ‘MyPlace’.
-You may be asked to improve and re-submit an essay but, if this is the case, you will be given constructive feedback and support.
+The University of Strathclyde employs a team of independent markers to review reflective essays and provide feedback at regular points through the year.
+These review/feedback dates can be found in MyPlace.
+You may be asked to improve and re-submit an essay but, if this is the case, you will be given constructive feedback.
 More information on the marking criteria for reflective essays can be found in the University of Strathclyde’s PG Cert (external) Quality Assurance document.

-It is recommended that you have all 5 reflective essays submitted at least 6 months before your thesis completion date– this gives enough time for the essay review cycle and certification, and for you to then focus on finishing your thesis.
+It is recommended that you have all 5 reflective essays submitted at least 6 months before your thesis completion date to give enough time for the essay review cycle and certification, and for you to then focus on finishing your thesis.

 SUPER PG Cert support and resources